quentincaffeino/manypixels-illustrations/packages/svg/README.md

 > Note: For svelte you might need to add something like `rollup-plugin-svelte-svg` to your bundling process.

 ## File Naming

 All illustrations are renamed to UpperCamelCase (spaces and symbols are removed).
 For example `Online report` is renamed to `OnlineReport`.

+There are couple of illustrations which name begins with numbers such as `3D` and `404`, those are moved to the end of the name.
+For example original icon `3D Model` is renamed to `Model3D`

 ## Licensing